Fibroid

 To finalize

-Fibroids can cause symptoms, but they are not life threatening.
+Uterine fibroids can cause symptoms, but they are not life threatening.
 Usually there is enough time to think about the different treatments and make a decision.
 The gynecologist can give you the best advice.

 The texts above are based on the information available through DeGynaecoloog.
 DeGynaecoloog is an initiative of the Dutch Society for Obstetrics and Gynecology (NVOG).
 With this website, they provide reliable information and want to offer support in making decisions when it comes to health.
 Healthcare providers in collaboration with patients or patient associations have developed all the information that can be found on that website.